EKarton/Sharded-Google-Photos/README.md

     ])
     ```

     Note: it is not possible for the Google Photos API to actually delete a photo from Google Photos.
-Instead, you can clean your Google Photos Account by putting all album-less photos into a "Trash" album by running the following commands:
+Instead, you can clean your Google Photo accounts by putting all album-less photos into a "Trash" album by running the following commands:

     ```python
     from sharded_google_photos.cleanup.gphotos_cleaner import GPhotosCleaner